thaliaarchi/coq-turing-typeclass/README.md

 # Coq typeclass resolution is Turing-complete

-To resolve a typeclass instance, Coq performs an unrestricted proof search for a satisfying instance.
-This proof search can be seen as the trace of a program execution and, when no such instance exists, it diverges.
+The Coq theorem prover has a powerful means of abstraction, typeclasses.
+To resolve a typeclass instance, the typechecker performs an unrestricted search for an instance satisfying those constraints.
+The steps in this search resemble the trace of a program execution, and, crucially, it is possible to express unsatisfiable constraints, which cause an infinite search.
 This indicates it should be Turing-complete!
 Let's prove it!

 In this tutorial, I implement Smallfuck using only typeclass instance resolution